-Marcus is a Los Angeles Times staff photographer.
+Marcus is a Los Angeles Times staff photographer living in the beautiful City of Angels.
 Born and raised in tropical heat of Kuala Lumpur, Malaysia, he is culturally and socially uninhibited, guided and inspired by Robert Frost's poem, "The Road Not Taken."
 At a turning point, he left a career in Aerospace Engineering to pursue a photographic life.

+His approach is deeply rooted in curiosity and persistence.
 He is interested in the social issues and dichotomies that shape the American experience.
-Currently, he's obsessed with covering wildfires across the Golden State as it enters the fifth year of drought.
+Currently, he's obsessed with covering wildfires across the Golden State as it enters its seventh of drought.

 From 2010 to 2013, Marcus was based in New York and worked as a regular contributor to The New York Times.
 His most notable work includes his contributions to The Times's three-part multimedia series, "Punched Out: The Life and Death of a Hockey Enforcer," and "A Year At War," a Times series that included his feature short film, "The Home Front," which have earned him numerous accolades, including an Emmy Award, a World Press Photo multimedia grand prize, an Alfred I. duPont-Columbia University Award, a Pictures of the Year International Multimedia Award and a DART Award for Trauma Coverage.